Collision detection: Exploiting temporal coherence

-In the case of deformable bodies such as cloth simulation, it may not be possible to use a more specific pairwise pruning algorithm as discussed below, and an n-body pruning algorithm is the best that can be done.
+During the broad-phase, when the objects in the world move or deform, the data-structures used to cull collisions have to be updated.
+In cases where the changes between two frames or time-steps are small and the objects can be approximated well with axis-aligned bounding boxes, the sweep and prune algorithm can be a suitable approach.

-If an upper bound can be placed on the velocity of the physical bodies in a scene, then pairs of objects can be pruned based on their initial distance and the size of the time step.
+Several key observation make the implementation efficient: Two bounding-boxes intersect if, and only if, there is overlap along all three axes; overlap can be determined, for each axis separately, by sorting the intervals for all the boxes; and lastly, between two frames updates are typically small (making sorting algorithms optimized for almost-sorted lists suitable for this application).
+The algorithm keeps track of currently intersecting boxes, and as objects move, re-sorting the intervals helps keep track of the status.

 Pairwise pruning

 Once we've selected a pair of physical bodies for further investigation, we need to check for collisions more carefully.
 However, in many applications, individual objects (if they are not too deformable) are described by a set of smaller primitives, mainly triangles.
 So now, we have two sets of triangles, $S={S_1,S_2,\dots,S_n}$ and $T={T_1,T_2,\dots,T_n}$ (for simplicity, we will assume that each set has the same number of triangles.)

 The obvious thing to do is to check all triangles $S_j$ against all triangles $T_k$ for collisions, but this involves $n^2$ comparisons, which is highly inefficient.
 If possible, it is desirable to use a pruning algorithm to reduce the number of pairs of triangles we need to check.

 The most widely used family of algorithms is known as the hierarchical bounding volumes method.
 As a preprocessing step, for each object (in our example, $S$ and $T$) we will calculate a hierarchy of bounding volumes.
 Then, at each time step, when we need to check for collisions between $S$ and $T$, the hierarchical bounding volumes are used to reduce the number of pairs of triangles under consideration.
 For simplicity, we will give an example using bounding spheres, although it has been noted that spheres are undesirable in many cases.

-If $E$ is a set of triangles, we can precalculate a bounding sphere $B(E)$.
+If $E$ is a set of triangles, we can pre-calculate a bounding sphere $B(E)$.
 There are many ways of choosing $B(E)$, we only assume that $B(E)$ is a sphere that completely contains $E$ and is as small as possible.

 Ahead of time, we can compute $B(S)$ and $B(T)$.
 Clearly, if these two spheres do not intersect (and that is very easy to test), then neither do $S$ and $T$.
 This is not much better than an n-body pruning algorithm, however.